 This is a collection of reported problems with the classic versions of Colonization.
 It also contains some general tips, so it is definitely worth a read-through.
 Additional troubleshooting tips follows below.

-Just to clear up a couple of points on the different versions of the game: It's a common misconception that you need the Colonization for Windows version to make the game work in Windows.
+Just to clear up a couple of points on the different versions of the game: It's a common misconception that you need the Colonization for Windows version to make the game work on Windows.
 The DOS and Windows versions look a little bit different graphics-wise.
 Some say the AI is a bit smarter in the Win version, but then again many experience problems with the sound in the Windows version.
 We'll leave it up to you to decide which one you prefer.

-The DOS version does in fact work on Windows (XP, Vista, 7, 8), Mac OS X, FreeBSD and various Linux systems if you use the right version of DOSBox, which is a program that makes it possible to play old games on newer platforms.
+The DOS version does in fact work on Windows (XP, Vista, 7, 8), Mac OS X, FreeBSD and various Linux systems if you use the right version of DOSBox, which is an emulator that makes it possible to play old games on newer platforms.
 A link to DOSBox can be found in the Downloads list, and there's also a guide on how to set up DOSBox for Colonization

 Choose your version: DOS, Windows, Mac